allancscs2024/CHESS-AI/README.md

 ## Customization

-- Change `episodes` in the script to train longer.
+- Change `episodes` in the script or API to train longer.
 - Adjust neural network architecture for more complex learning.
 - Integrate with a GUI or play against other chess engines for advanced evaluation.